AaronSadlerUK/Our.Umbraco.UmbNav/README.md

 ## Umbraco Cloud Supported

-UmbNav fully supports Umbraco Cloud including the content synchroniser,it has been fully tested transferring and restoring between environments.
+UmbNav fully supports Umbraco Cloud including the content synchroniser, it has been fully tested transferring and restoring between environments.

 ### Documentation